srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     This command will build and run the Simulated Device application.
 Be sure the terminal location is set to the directory with the `CaveDevice.cs` file.

-    > **Note**:  If the command outputs a `Malformed Token` or other error message, then make sure the **Device Connection String** is configured correctly as the value of the `connectionString` variable.
+    > **Note**:  If the command outputs a `Malformed Token` or other error message, then make sure the **Primary Connection String** value is configured correctly as the value of the `connectionString` variable.

+    If you receive additional error messages, you can verify that you constructed your code correctly by referring to completed solution code that is available for reference in the **Final** folder for this lab.
+This **Final** folder is included with the lab resources files that you downloaded when setting up your development environment in lab 3.
+The folder path is:

+    >
+    > * Allfiles
+    >   * Labs
+    >      * LAB_AK_04-connect-iot-device-to-azure
+    >        * Final

+1. Observe the message string output displayed in the Terminal.

-1. Once the Simulated Device application is running, it will be sending event messages to the Azure IoT Hub that include `temperature` and `humidity` values.
+    Once the Simulated Device application is running, it will be sending event messages to the Azure IoT Hub that include `temperature` and `humidity` values, and displaying message string output in the console.

     The terminal output will look similar to the following: